 This SW1 was built in 1947 by EMD.
 The 600hp switcher was one of the first models in a long currently existing line of diesel locomotives produced by EMD which itself is now a division of Caterpillar.
 The loco worked the marble quarries for many years and was declared fit for parts only.
 The SW1 is unusual looking in that it had large front and rear walk ways with a large tool box mounted under the front air intake.
 These small switchers are quite rare today and generally are only occasionally found in museums.

 Tom Gordon from the Beltline Partnership presented "Atlanta Beltline Project 101" at our April 8th, 2011 meeting.
 The project is a 23-mile loop around Atlanta, with greenspace, parks, and stores/housing along its route.
-It was conceived by a Georgia Tech grad student as part of his thesis.
+It was conceived by Georgia Tech grad student Ryan Gravel in 1999 as part of his thesis.
 The actual path is wide enough for a future parallel pair of LRV/trolley tracks, and of course the vehicles.
 For more info on the Beltline Project, click here.